 What you need is a professional who understands the dirty little secrets of water and where it likes to hide.
 What you want to look for is a dehumidification expert you can trust to use the proper equipment and tools to thoroughly mitigate all traces of moisture.
 What you should expect is complete care and professionalism, even after the project is complete.

 Because, now that it’s dry—what do you do?
 Does your insurance agent understand the high-end flooring you chose was custom-made and are willing to pay the difference?
 Do they care that the downstairs neighbor is threatening a suit if repairs aren’t handled soon?
 Helping you navigate through the process of restoration, we strive to relieve your stress and get back to life as you know it.
 By advocating for you with your insurance company, helping to complete claim filings and paperwork, and facilitating repair work, we go beyond what you would normally expect an emergency restoration company to do.

-Calling your local disaster responseteam in Grand Rapids, MI as soon as possible after a watery disaster is paramount.
+Calling your local disaster responseteam in Walker, MI as soon as possible after a watery disaster is paramount.
 Why?
 The longer your home or business and other items are allowed to sit in water, the more damage is inflicted and the higher the chance there is for mold to grow.
 Unfortunately, if mold begins to grow, the restoration process is lengthened, meaning more time away from your home or your business operating at half-speed.
 Call Disaster Response right away — our disaster response team is on standby and ready to take your call 24 hours a day and 7 days a week.

 The first step of the water damage restoration process is for the disaster response team to examine the damage.
 To know the extent of the damage, possible complications, and other aspects of the job, it is crucial for your contractor to thoroughly assess the situation and level of damage.
 As we mentioned above, call Disaster Response right away to get the process started right away!